 The offshore waters offer a wide and challenging variety of game fish including marlin, tuna, dolphin fish, barracuda, and kingfish.
-The Marlin Cup occurs in the month of May and the Saint-Martin Billfish Tournament takes place here every year in the month of June.
+The Marlin Cup occurs in May and the Saint-Martin Billfish Tournament takes place here every year in June.
 You can charter boats all year long, although some of the fish are only in season in these waters from December through March.
 Charters typically include bait, tackle, and some form of refreshment.

-The Dolphin Club is opened for children (5-12) during July & August as well as for the Christmas & Easter vacations.
-Your children can take any snorkeling equipment for free.
+The Dolphin Club is opened for children (5-12) during July and August as well as for the Christmas and Easter holidays.
+Your children can use any snorkeling equipment for free.